scaleoutsean/awesome-solidfire/README.md

 - `ansible_getting_started_with_solidfire.yml` - basic example for Ansible and SolidFire - creates a volume, changes its size and QoS properties, gets its details via the SolidFire API and then deletes/purges it
 - `Manage-SolidFire.ipynb` - .NET notebook with simple examples for interactive SolidFire management in Jupyter
 - `solidfire-capacity-report.ps1` - PowerShell-driven capacity and efficiency report script - creates single page HTML5 cluster capacity and efficiency report (you may view a sample HTML file to see what it does)
+- `solidfire-telegraf-sample.ps1` - not meant for comprehensive use, but more for reference on using PowerShell to save SolidFire metrics to files formatted for InfluxDB import (meant to be picked by Telegraf or otherwise pushed out to InfluxDB v1)

 Some volume-cloning and backup-to-S3 scripts related to my SolidBackup concept can be found in the [SolidBackup repository](https://www.github.com/scaleoutsean/solidbackup).